ShivaramPrasad/UserAvailability-React/README.md

 ## OUTPUT:

-The output comprises of User Name, Todays availability, Avg Availability. // The users are arranged using alphabetical order // some conditions if applied....
+The output comprises of User Name, Today's availability, Avg Availability.

 The below screen-shot is the actual output obtained.